loftwah/tech-101/terraform/drills/4-create-ec2/README.md

 ### `terraform init`

 This command only needs to be run when first starting with Terraform or when modules or resources are changed.
-Running this command again will not harm anything, but it will have no effect if there are no changes.
+Running this command again will not harm anything, but it will have no effect if there is no change.

 ### `terraform plan`